 Latham & Watkins operates worldwide as a limited liability partnership organized under the laws of the State of Delaware (USA) with affiliated limited liability partnerships conducting the practice in France, Hong Kong, Italy, Singapore, and the United Kingdom and as an affiliated partnership conducting the practice in Japan.
 Latham & Watkins operates in Israel through a limited liability company.
-Latham & Watkins operates in Straet Ibrough a limited liability company.
-Latham & Watkins operates in Straet Ibrough a limited liability company.
-Latham & Watkins operates in Straet Ibrough a limited liability company.
-Latham & Watkins operates in Straet Ibrough a limited liability company.
-Latham & Watkins operates in Straet Ibrough a limited liability company.
-Latham & Watkins operates in Straet Ibrough a limited liability company.
-Latham & Watkins operates in Straet Ibrough a limited liability company.
-Latham & Watkins operates in Straet Ibrough a limited liability company.
-Latham & Watkins operates in Straet Ibrough on Staudi Arabia.
+Latham & Watkins operates in South Korea as a Foreign Legal Consultant Office.
+Latham & Watkins works in cooperation with the Law Office of Salman M. Al-Sudain that Kingdom of Saudi Arabia.
 Under New York's Code of Professional Responsibility, portions of this communication contain attorney advertising.
 Prior results do not guarantee a similar outcome.
 Results depend upon a variety of factors unique to each representation.
-Please direct all inquiries regarding our conduct under New York's Disciplinary Rules to Latham & Watkins LLP, 1271 Avenue of the Americas, New York, NY 10020-1401, Phone: +1.212.906.1200. © Copyright 2022 Latham & Watkins.
+Pleased direct all inquiries regarding our conduct under New York's Disciplinary Rules to Latham & Watkins LLP, 1271 Avenue of the Americas, New York, NY 10020-1401, Phone: +1.212.906.1200. © Copyright 2022 Latham & Watkins.
 All Rights Reserved.